gitlabhq/gitlabhq/doc/user/group/subgroups/index.md

 You need to be an Owner of a group in order to be able to add members to it.

-To override a user's membership of an ancestor group (the first group they were added to), simply add the user in the new subgroup again, but with different permissions.
+To override a user's membership of an ancestor group (the first group they were added to), simply add the user in the new subgroup again, but with a higher set of permissions.
+Note that a user's permissions in a subgroup cannot be lower than in any of its ancestor groups and, hence, you cannot reduce a user's permissions in a subgroup with respect to its ancestor groups.

 For example, if User0 was first added to group `group-1/group-1-1` with Developer permissions, then they will inherit those permissions in every other subgroup